-- 11.1 This is a new section not currently covered in the Guideline. - 11.2 An AI providing correspondent banking services should gather sufficient information about its respondent banks to understand the latter's business.
+- 11.1 This is a new section not currently covered in the Guideline. - 11.2 Correspondent banking is defined as the provision by one bank (the correspondent) to another bank (the respondent) of credit, deposit, collection, clearing, payment or other similar services [IN 35]. - 11.3 An AI providing correspondent banking services should gather sufficient information about its respondent banks to understand the latters' business.
 This basic level of due diligence should be performed regardless of whether a credit facility is granted to a respondent bank.

-- 11.3 The information to be collected should include details about the respondent bank's management, major business activities, where it is located, its money laundering prevention efforts, the system of bank regulation and supervision in the respondent bank's country and the purpose of the account etc. - 11.4 An AI should in general establish or continue a correspondent relationship with a foreign bank only if it is satisfied that the bank is effectively supervised by the relevant authority. - 11.5 In particular, an AI should not establish or continue a correspondent banking relationship with a bank incorporated in a jurisdiction in which the bank has no presence and which is unaffiliated with a regulated financial group (i.e. a shell bank). - 11.6 An AI should pay particular attention when maintaining a correspondent banking relationship with banks in jurisdictions that do not meet international standards for the prevention of money laundering, such as NCCTs.
+AIs should obtain approval from senior management [IN 36] before establishing new correspondent banking relationships and document the respective responsibilities of each institution. - 11.4 The information to be collected [IN 37] should include details about the respondent bank's management, major business activities, where it is located, its money laundering prevention efforts [IN 38], the system of bank regulation and supervision in the respondent bank's country and the purpose of the account etc. - 11.5 An AI should in general establish or continue a correspondent relationship with a foreign bank only if it is satisfied that the bank is effectively supervised by the relevant authority. - 11.6 In particular, an AI should not establish or continue a correspondent banking relationship with a bank incorporated in a jurisdiction in which the bank has no presence and which is unaffiliated with a regulated financial group (i.e. a shell bank). - 11.7 An AI should pay particular attention when maintaining a correspondent banking relationship with banks incorporated in jurisdictions that do not meet international standards for the prevention of money laundering, such as NCCTs.
 Enhanced due diligence will generally be required in such cases, including obtaining details of the beneficial ownership of such banks and more extensive information about their policies and procedures to prevent money laundering.
-There should also be enhanced procedures in respect of the on-going monitoring of activities conducted through such correspondent accounts, such as development of transaction reports for review by the compliance officer, close monitoring of suspicious fund transfers etc. - 11.7 Particular care should also be exercised where the AI's respondent banks allow direct use of the correspondent account by third parties to transact business on their own behalf (i.e. payable through accounts).
-An AI should therefore establish whether third parties will be allowed to use the correspondent banking service and, if so, it should take steps to require verification of the identity of such customers.
+There should also be enhanced procedures in respect of the ongoing monitoring of activities conducted through such correspondent accounts, such as development of transaction reports for review by the compliance officer, close monitoring of suspicious fund transfers etc.

+11.8 Particular care should also be exercised where the AI's respondent banks allow direct use of the correspondent account by their customers to transact business on their own behalf (i.e. payable-through accounts).
+An AI should therefore establish whether the customers of the respondent bank will be allowed to use the correspondent banking service and, if so, it should take steps to require verification of the identity of such customers.
 The procedures set out in section 6 should be used in such cases.